Solar Simulator- Basic Knowledge and Working Principles

 Because there are often sunspots and other solar activities on the surface of the sun, the solar constant is not a physical constant; the variation range is about 1% in a year.

-AM Spectral Irradiance: When sunlight passes through the atmosphere, it will be affected by air particles and generate a lot of diffuse light.
-When the incident angle is different, the distance of sunlight passing through the atmosphere is different accordingly, and the degree of scattering is also different.
-ASTM (American Society for Testing and Materials) and IEC (International Electrotechnical Commission) have formulated the standard values of AM spectral irradiance as follows:
+When sunlight passes through the atmosphere, it will be affected by air particles and generate a lot of diffuse light.
+When the incident angle is different, the distance of sunlight passing through the atmosphere is different accordingly, and the degree of scattering is also different, which is called Air Mass (AM) as described above(What is Air Mass).
+ASTM (American Society for Testing and Materials) and IEC (International Electrotechnical Commission) have formulated the standard values of AM spectral irradiance as follows, which specified the solar spectrum and it intensity range:

 |AM||International Standard||Irradiance (W/m2)|